dhirendrakumar9032/FronEnd_Interview_Prep_1.0/CSS/index.md

 ## what is Specificity in css?

- Specificit ydetermines which styles are applied when multiple rules could apply to the same element.
+ Specificity determines which styles are applied when multiple rules could apply to the same element.

  #### Order of Specificity: